andreiramani/Introduction-to-NoSQL-Databases/README.md

 # Introduction to NoSQL Databases (Peer Graded Assignment)
 ## Course 10 from 13 (Part of IBM Data Engineering Professional Certificate by Coursera)

-<p>Having hard time on IBM Skill Network IDE, so I did the assignment fully using WSL Ubuntu in Windows 10 Pro x64.
-There are some preparation to do it:</p>
+<p>Having hard time on up and running IBM Skill Network Lab, I decided doing the assignment fully using WSL Ubuntu 20.04 on my local Windows 10 Pro x64.
+There are some preparation step to do it:</p>
 <ol>
   <li>Install npm</li>
   <li>Install openjdk 8 jre</li>